daviesesiro/inventory-manager-api/README.md

-Here's the updated README with the requested clarification about prices and amounts:

----

 # Inventory Manager API

 Inventory Manager API is a Node.js-based application built with TypeScript, Express, and MongoDB.
 This application provides features for user authentication, inventory management, and payment processing.